jamesrharwood/srqr/items/ethics.md

 ---
 id: ethics
 title: Ethical issues pertaining to human subjects
+checklist: Describe any approval by an appropriate ethics review board and participant consent, or explain any lack thereof.
+Describe any other confidentiality and data security issues.
 ---

+## What to write

 Report approval for the study from an appropriate institutional review board for research associated with human subjects.

 If you did not receive ethical approval, describe why.